 Once you do connect to the internet, you'll need to let the PS4 update before you can make purchases from the store or play online.

 The PS4, while not introducing a new format of its own, picked up the baton passed by the PS3, offering wide-ranging streaming service support, Blu-ray and DVD playback, USB media functionality and even banging out the tunes with its own Spotify player.
+That's been carried over to the PS4 Slim.

-All other streaming services and apps featured on the PS4 return for the PS4 Slim.
-They include (but are not limited to) Netflix, Amazon Prime Video, as well as BBC iPlayer and TV from Sky in the UK, and HBO Go and Hulu in the US.
 Sony's own movie rental platform is available too if you're looking for the latest Hollywood releases.
-YouTube is available, as is Twitch game streaming, and a Spotify Connect-enabled version of the popular music streaming service, letting you control tunes on your telly from the comfort of your smartphone.
+YouTube is here, as is Twitch game streaming, and a Spotify Connect-enabled version of the popular music streaming service, letting you control tunes on your telly from the comfort of your phone.

 Vic is TechRadar Gaming's Associate Editor.
 An award-winning games journalist, Vic brings experience from IGN, Eurogamer and more to the TechRadar table.
 You may have even heard her on the radio or speaking on a panel.
 Not only is Vic passionate about games, but she's also an avid mental health advocate who has appeared on both panels and podcasts to discuss mental health awareness.
 Make sure to follow her on Twitter for more.